SRT31/high-speed-camera/README.md

 By reducing the height and increasing the analog gain, we achieved a frame rate of approximately 975 fps.
 This allowed us to capture the entire UV-triggered reaction within a 100ms burst.

-The captured frames were then stored in RAM and later processed into a slow-motion video using frame-by-frame timing.
+The captured frames were then stored in RAM and later processed into a slow motion video using frame by frame timing.
 ## Frame Processing and Output

 We used the open-source `raspiraw` tool to capture raw Bayer frames directly from the Raspberry Pi Camera Module v2.